saisid10/text-to-image-stable-diffusion/README.md

 Copy
 Edit
 jupyter notebook notebooks/text_to_image_sdxl.ipynb
-Customize the prompt, negative_prompt, num_inference_steps, and guidance_scale to experiment with different outputs.

-⚙️ Requirements
-Python 3.8+

-CUDA-enabled GPU (recommended for faster inference)

-Hugging Face account for accessing models

-🌟 Technologies Used
-Stable Diffusion XL

-Hugging Face Diffusers

-PyTorch

-Transformers

-Accelerate

-🤝 Contributing
-Contributions, bug reports, and feature requests are welcome!
-Feel free to fork this repo and submit a pull request.

 📜 License
-This project is licensed under the MIT License.
+Licensed under the MIT License.
 See LICENSE for details.

-❤️ Acknowledgements
-Hugging Face

-Stability AI

-PyTorch